 Paddle to the pool of the sacred and spiritual Haruru waterfalls.
 The magic of this place is brought to life by the skilful oratory of the local guides.

-Please note: This tour requires a moderate amount of walking and paddling.
+Please note: This tour requires a moderate amount of walking and extensive paddling.
 It is recommended for guests in good physical condition.
 This tour would not be suitable for pregnant women or guests with back and/or neck, heart and/or respiratory problems, limited mobility, or those who utilise a wheelchair.
 Wear a swimsuit under a cover-up with beach shoes as your feet will get wet and bring sun protection and a towel from the ship.
 Lifejackets are provided.
 There will be some walking required as well as paddling.

-Join your driver-guide at the wharf and visit two of Northland's vineyards including wine tastings with the wine maker or owner.
+Join your driver-guide at the wharf and visit two of Northland's vineyards including wine tastings.
 This half day tour will take you to the boutique Ake Ake vineyard and the well-established Marsden Estate winery.
 Both vineyards are family owned and operated, and consistently produce award winning wines.

 Northland is starting to make a name for itself as a premium wine region in New Zealand producing quality Chardonnays, Pinot Gris, Syrahs and unique varieties such as Chambourcin and Tempranillo.

 The tour will take you to the boutique Ake Ake vineyard and the well-established Marsden Estate winery.
 Both vineyards are family owned and operated, and consistently produce award winning wines.
-This tour includes wine tastings and platters at each vineyard and a platter at Marsden Estate.
+This tour includes wine tastings at each vineyard and a platter at Marsden Estate.